 8. Activities to rebuild trust in a relationship include taking stock of progress

-To rebuild trust in a relationship and sustain it, it’s vital to not lose sight of your progress and how far you’ve come.
-Relationship exercises to rebuild trust take time.
-So, once in a month or in two or three, sit down with your partner and discuss where you have made progress and which areas you still need to work on.
-What have you gone through and survived together?
-What stressors has your relationship borne?
-How have you stood by each other through this difficult time?
-Do you feel supported by your partner?
-These are all vital questions to rebuild trust in a relationship.
+To fix a marriage without trust and respect, it’s vital to not lose sight of your progress and how far you’ve come.
+“Relationship exercises to rebuild trust take time.
+So, once a month or in two or three, sit down with your partner and discuss where you have made progress and which areas you still need to work on,” says Kavita, adding that to be able to do that, couples need to address the following questions:

 Stock-taking is one of the activities to rebuild trust in a relationship that has the potential to reaffirm your belief in the bond of togetherness and teach you to have faith in your coupledom.
 It’s also a parameter to gauge how many feathers you have added to your healing cap and how many milestones you still need to cross.